MHD Turbulence: A Biased Review: MHD Turbulence Meets Reconnection

-In the asymptotic world where the condition \exref{eq:fast_onset} can be realised, it will be realised for $\lambda\in[\lrec^<,\lrec^>]$, with the two scales lying below and above~$\lD$: using \exref{eq:MS_normalised} and \exref{eq:theta_disrupted} for the alignment angle in the aligned and tearing-mediated cascades, respectively, one~gets \beq \lrec^> \sim \epsrec^4\lCB,\qquad \lrec^< \sim \epsrec^{-5/4}\lD^{21/16}\lCB^{-5/16}. \eeq One might argue that $\lrec^>$ is irrelevant because at that scale ideal nonlinear interactions are faster than tearing, so the instability that assists in the formation of a plasmoid chain is too slow to get it going before the energy cascades to small scales (if this is not true, then reconnection-mediated turbulence sets in at $\lrec^>$, an $\Rm$-independent scale, putting a hard upper bound on the degree of alignment allowed and pleasing \citealt{beresnyak19}).
+In the asymptotic world where the condition \exref{eq:fast_onset} can be realised, it will be realised for $\lambda\in[\lrec^<,\lrec^>]$, with the two scales lying below and above~$\lD$: using \exref{eq:MS_normalised} and~\exref{eq:theta_disrupted} for the alignment angle in the aligned and tearing-mediated cascades, respectively, one~gets \beq \lrec^> \sim \epsrec^4\lCB,\qquad \lrec^< \sim \epsrec^{-5/4}\lD^{21/16}\lCB^{-5/16}. \eeq One might argue that $\lrec^>$ is irrelevant because at that scale ideal nonlinear interactions are faster than tearing, so the instability that assists in the formation of a plasmoid chain is too slow to get it going before the energy cascades to small scales (if this is not true, then reconnection-mediated turbulence sets in at $\lrec^>$, an $\Rm$-independent scale, putting a hard lower bound on the allowed alignment angles, $\sin\theta_\lambda\gtrsim\epsrec$, and vindicating \citealt{beresnyak19}).
 In contrast, the interval $[\lD,\lrec^<]$ is tearing-dominated, so plasmoid chains could be on the cards.

 What might turbulence in such a situation look like?
 To get some idea of that, it is perhaps wise to start with numerical evidence about turbulence in individual, ``stand-alone'' plasmoid chains---a subject on which copious literature exists, quoted in \apref{app:loureiro}.